neilpate/stm32-f3-discovery-barebones/README.md

-# bare-bones-stm32-rust
+# stm32-discoveryf3-barebones
-The most basic, (almost) dependency free example possible to start STM32 tinkering in rust.
+The most basic, (almost) dependency free example possible to start STM32 tinkering in rust with the Discovery F3 board. (https://www.st.com/en/evaluation-tools/stm32f3discovery.html)

 Most of the embedded rust tutorials start with the HAL type crates, and while these work fine they bring a lot of baggage with them.
 This makes it hard to understand exactly what is necessary to get started.